Nogze/CSS_Framework/README.md

-The goal of this project is to create a CSS framework inspired by Boostrap
+The goal of this project is to create a CSS framework inspired by Boostrap.

 Available features :